ben-marshall/awesome-open-hardware-verification/README.md

 - Link: https://www.veripool.org/projects/verilator/wiki/Intro

 ## Frameworks:

-For each framework entry, the following information should be included:

 ### Cocotb
 *"cocotb is a coroutine based cosimulation library for writing VHDL and Verilog testbenches in Python."*